A Guide for organizing a LEADD interfaith youth leadership program

 Each program is influenced by the makeup of the students attending, by the local interactions or lack of by different communities.
 Reaching out to as many different local groups as possible is important in the process of having a successful program.
 World studies teacher, religious education staff from houses of worship, Interfaith Alliance affiliates and other local interfaith groups and Unitarian Universalist congregations have been some of the best resources for both getting the word out and for passing along additional local contact.

-Collaboration: The success of LEADD is based on the need to bring together a diverse group of students.
-A group of only one or two belief traditions will not have the same powerful effect.
+Collaboration: The success of LEADD was based on the need to bring together a diverse group of students.
+A group consisting of only one or two belief traditions will not have the same powerful effect of sharing these diverse perspectives.

 Is there a meeting of local clergy in your area to whom you could make a pitch?
 Are there religious education leaders at houses of worship or ethical societies you could reach out to?
 Are there High School history, politics, world studies teachers you could approach to get their recommendations for both students and to assist with a presentation?
 Not principals but teachers?